war/asset-loading/README.md

 ```

 Now all the data is ready to be filled into `vertex_data_array`.
-Since the data which will be passed to the shader is layed-out in the order:
+Since the data which will be passed to the [default_shader.vert (vertex shader)](https://github.com/war/asset-loading/tree/gltf-asset-loading?tab=readme-ov-file#default_shadervert-vertex-shader) is laid out in the following order:
 ```glsl
 layout(location = 0) in vec3 vertPos; //vertex pos
 layout(location = 1) in vec2 uvVertCoord; //vertex UV's